symfonyway/explorer-ui/README.md

 ========================

 Embed the index.js and index.css files (you can rename them, these names are just an example) on the page you want add foldersUI.
-Create an html block with id="folderWrapper", add data-href, data-files attributes
+Create an html block with id="folderWrapper", add data-href, data-files attributes:

 * `the value of the data-files attribute is parsed into the folders and files list.
 (An example of how that object should looks like you can see in index.html)`